chhuang-one/sqxclib/doc/schema-builder-static.md

 };
 ```

-In the following example,
+## Creating Tables (static)

+The first four fields of SqColumn are the most commonly used, they are type, name, offset, and bit_field.

+* field 'type' is used to specify the C/C++ data type.
+* field 'name' is used to specify the column name.
+* field 'offset' is used to specify the offset of the field in the structure.
+* field 'bit_field' is used to specify attributes such as primary keys.

 SQ_TYPE_XXXX are C/C++ data types, they are listed in (SqType)[SqType.md].
 SQB_XXXX     are bit fields that used by (SqColumn)[SqColumn.md].

-## Creating Tables (static)

 **C99 designated initializer**

-use C99 designated initializer to define table and column in schema_v1.
+e.g. use C99 designated initializer to define table and column in schema_v1.

 ```c
 #include <sqxclib.h>